book your visit online

 Photo: Go Mazatlan

-Mazatlan is a destination with a split personality.
+Mazatlán (Mah-Saht-LAHN) means the “place of the deer“.
+It is also called the Pearl of the Pacific.
+It is a destination with a split personality.
 Despite the importance of its visitor industry, Mazatlan remains very much its own city.
-It nicely balances its double indentity as Mexico’s largest commercial port while being one of the country’s most popular beach resorts.
+It nicely balances its double identity as Mexico’s largest commercial port while being one of the country’s most popular beach resorts.

 Since the 1950’s Mazatlan has been a major cog in Mexico’s visitor industry.
 Cancun and Ixtapa were deserted sandbars when Mazatlan began earning a reputation for affordable and friendly fun-in-the-sun.
 The resort grew up hosting weary American motorists who found it a welcome oasis on their journey south.
 As air service improved, the resort became a mainstay of Mexico’s burgeoning tourism industry.
 In fact, Mazatlan has probably introduced more Americans and Canadians to Mexico than any other resort.